 Even if you don’t have sleep apnea, a snoring problem can get in the way of your bed partner’s rest and affect your own sleep quality and health.
 But there are plenty of tips and treatments that can help.

-If you’re still unsure whether your snoring is normal or something more serious, the following strategies can help you decipher the symptoms:
+The following strategies can help you decipher the symptoms:

 - Keep a sleep diary – Record how many hours you’re spending in bed, any nighttime awakenings, and whether you feel refreshed in the morning.
 Ask your sleep partner to keep track of your snoring, including how loud and frequent it is.
 Also ask him or her to note any gasping, choking, or other unusual sounds.